CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Introduction

 In this project, we are motivated to apply deep learning models to predict the land surface displacement under different subsurface geometries in a coupled geomechanics and flow problem.
-We start from the static mechanics model, where the fluid pressure is treated as the prescribed traction boundary conditions.
-For prediction in terms of the static mechanics model, the input to our algorithm is a geometry image.
-We then use different models (CNN, ResNet, ResNetUNet) to output a predicted displacement image (Fig. \ref{fig:workflow} static prediction output) across the domain of input geometry image.
-ResNetUNet is designed by us to combine the advantages of UNet and ResNet architecture to map different subsurface geometries to the distribution of the 2D displacement field.
+We start from the static mechanics model, where the fluid pressure is treated as a prescribed traction boundary condition.
+For prediction with the static mechanics model, the input to our algorithm is a geometry image.
+We then use different models (CNN, ResNet, ResNetUNet) to output a predicted displacement image (Fig. \ref{fig:workflow}, static prediction output) across the domain of the input geometry image.
+ResNetUNet is designed by us to combine the advantages of the UNet and ResNet architectures to map different subsurface geometries to the distribution of the 2D displacement field.

-From the ResNetUNet in static mechanics model, we continue to the LSTM and transformer model to predict the temporal change of surface displacement.
-The input to our algorithm is a geometry image along with five frames of displacement curves, which is in format of a short video.
-We then use LSTM and transformer to output predicted displacement curve (Fig. \ref{fig:workflow} transient prediction output) at the next time step.
-LSTM is a typical algorithm for time series predictions, and we are motivated to test transformer because of its self-attention mechanism.
-It provides the possibility to predict the long term dependency by contracting any two locations to a constant, so that it overcomes the issue of information loss in sequence computing in LSTM \cite{zeyer2019comparison}.
+From the ResNetUNet in the static mechanics model, we proceed to the LSTM and transformer models to predict the temporal change of the surface displacement.
+The input to our algorithm is a geometry image along with five frames of displacement curves, which is in the format of a short video.
+We then use the LSTM and transformer to output the predicted displacement curve (Fig. \ref{fig:workflow}, transient prediction output) at the next time step.
+LSTM is a typical algorithm for time series predictions, and we are motivated to test the transformer because of its self-attention mechanism.
+It offers the possibility of predicting long-term dependencies by contracting the distance between any two locations to a constant, thereby overcoming the issue of information loss in the sequential computation of the LSTM \cite{zeyer2019comparison}.